duckyfuz/treehouse/README.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1690286602608/f4ba9e45-7425-4f36-a57b-334170714d1b.png align="center")

-**NatActivity** is for nationwide activities added by administrators - think national holidays, community engagements, etc. Not much information is needed, just the name, date and location.
+**NatActivity** serves as a platform for administrators to add nationwide activities, encompassing significant events like national holidays and community engagements.
+The information required for each activity is succinct, comprising its name, date, and location.

-**Residence** is essentially a list of apartments (or groups of people).
-It’s an enum used in **UserDetails** to ensure that users are only shown events in their vicinity.
+**Residence**, functioning as an enum within UserDetails, groups users based on their residential areas.
+This categorization ensures that users are presented with events relevant to their vicinity.

-**UserDetails** is exactly what its name suggests.
-It stores information about each user such as their nicknames, profile pictures, and activities they took part in.
+**UserDetails**, as its name implies, serves as a repository for individual user information.
+This includes user-specific data such as nicknames, profile pictures, and a record of the activities they have participated in, providing a comprehensive overview of each user's engagement on the platform.

 Finally, **ActivityItem** takes care of the attributes of each event - names, dates, participants, and most importantly, location.
-It also includes an array to store images! (or rather, the titles of the images on S3)
+It also includes an array to store images! (or rather, the paths to the image files in the S3 bucket)

 ### 🧑🏼‍🦲 Amplify Authentication

-Security is always important, especially when dealing with sensitive information such as user location.
-With AWS Amplify Authentication and AWS Cognito, implementing authentication in a new React app could not be easier.
-This was essentially all I had to add to my index.js file:
+Ensuring security is of paramount importance, particularly when handling sensitive information like user locations.
+Thanks to AWS Amplify Authentication and AWS Cognito, incorporating authentication into a new React app has become remarkably straightforward.
+In fact, it boiled down to just a few additions to my `index.js` file:

 ```javascript
 import React, { StrictMode } from "react";